ASharpPen/Valheim.ThisGoesHere/README.md

 Note, only files and paths within the BepInEx folder are valid.

-ThisGoesHere scans the `BepInEx/configs` folder for any and all files named `Valheim.ThisGoesHere.yml` or with a wildcard part `Valheim.ThisGoes.*.yml`.
+ThisGoesHere scans the `BepInEx/configs` folder for any and all files named `Valheim.ThisGoesHere.yml` or with a wildcard part to add your own personal touch `Valheim.ThisGoesHere.*.yml`.

 ## Currently supported operations
 - File